Supplies You Will Need

 Make sure your clothing, shoes and toys and equipment are clean!
 Dirty items do not sell and will not pass inspection.

 Test out items that require batteries.
 All sales are final, and shoppers rarely buy toys or equipment that they cannot test out.
 Include batteries with your items.
+Items without working batteries will be pulled from the floor and returned to you.

 Hang your clothing so the hook of the hanger is facing left, just like a (?) question mark.
 When hanging pants on a shirt hanger be sure to pin the pants to the TOP of the hanger.
 Snap, button, zip: make sure all fasteners are closed.